KabsMuuka/bus-ticketing-system/README.md

 - [Babel](https://babeljs.io/) - A transpiler for javascript
 - [Webpack](https://webpack.js.org/) - A module bundler
 - [SCSS](http://sass-lang.com/) - A css metalanguage
-- [Bootstrap 4](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS
+- [Tailwind ](https://tailwindcss.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS
 - [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js
 - [Express js](http://expressjs.com/) - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - [Passport Js](http://www.passportjs.org/) - Passport is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.